-Find out how to become a supplier to the FCA, and understand our policies and procedures for buying goods and services.
+Find out how to become one of our suppliers, including our policies and procedures for buying goods and services.

-We are dedicated to ensuring all our contracts are carried out in full compliance with all procurement regulations and, in doing so we endorse the implementation and promotion of ethical business practices.
+We’re dedicated to making sure that all of our contracts are carried out in full compliance with all procurement regulations.
+In doing so, we endorse the implementation and promotion of ethical business practices.

-As a Contracting Authority under the Public Contract Regulations 2015, since 1 January 2018 all contracts for relevant services in excess of £189,330 (for supplies and services) and £4,733,252 (for works) are subject to the EU Procurement Directives.
+As a contracting authority under the Public Contract Regulations 2015, since 1 January 2022, all contracts for relevant services in excess of £213,477 (including VAT) for supplies and services and £4,733,252 (excluding VAT) for works, are subject to these regulations.

 Advertising for tenders